wallstation13/wallstation13/wallstation_modules/guidelines.md

       sound = 'wallstation_modules/modules/lavalandmob/sounds/boom.ogg'
   ```

-  This ensures your code is fully modular and will make it easier for future edits.
+  This ensures your code is fully modular and will make it easier to ammend and review.

 - Other assets, binaries and tools, should usually be handled likewise, depending on the case-by-case context.
 When in doubt, ask a maintainer or other contributors for tips and suggestions.